Leadership and Staff

 A Drexel University graduate with a bachelor's degree in Chemical Engineering, Duane worked as a co-op student in a major petroleum chemical manufacturer.
 He accepted a position as formulation and applications expert for high performance coatings, where he was introduced to surface treatment principles.
 Two years later, Duane joined Betz Laboratories as an engineer in support of the coil coating process customers, working directly with customers, sales, and technical personnel.
 In subsequent years Duane held a variety of positions within the surface treatment business including engineering manager, corporate sales manager, product manager, among others.

 After a series of acquisitions and changes in the business, General Electric divested the Surface Treatment division which was ultimately acquired by Chemetall where Duane was appointed general industry manager.
 From there, he moved on to an all-encompassing role as market segment manager with underlying responsibilities in product management, segment management, product group management, marketing, and field technical support.
-Following an acquisition by BASF ‘s Coatings Division, his role was refined to regional product manager North America, and most recently key industry sales manager – special products.
+Following an acquisition by BASF ‘s Coatings Division, his role was refined to regional product manager North America.
+Prior to his retirement, Duane served as key industry sales manager – special products.

 Over his career, Duane has been active in a wide range of industry and trade associations including the National Coil Coating Association, The Galvanizers Association, The Electrocoat Association, the Chemical Coaters Association International, ASTM, and more.